-Secondary Autologous Flap Sites: PAP and LAP Flaps
+Flap Reconstruction Without Abdominal Tissue: PAP and LAP

-The PAP flap uses tissue from the posterior thigh.
-First described around 2010, it is a form of microsurgery breast reconstruction particularly well suited to thinner patients seeking smaller-volume reconstruction.
+The PAP flap (profunda artery perforator) uses tissue from the posterior thigh.
+First described around 2010, it is particularly well suited to thinner women seeking smaller-volume reconstruction.
 The donor site scar sits in the natural crease below the buttock or along the inner thigh, where it is well concealed, and long-term outcomes are consistently good.

-The LAP flap is a newer option that uses tissue from the lower back and "love handle" area.
-It typically provides more volume than the PAP flap, making it a strong choice for patients who need larger reconstructions or who lack sufficient tissue at other donor sites.
+The LAP flap (lumbar artery perforator) is a newer option using tissue from the lower back and "love handle" area.
+It typically provides more volume than the PAP flap, making it a strong choice for women who need larger reconstructions or who lack sufficient tissue at other donor sites.

-LAP flap surgery is more technically demanding than other autologous procedures.
+We will be direct about the tradeoffs: LAP flap surgery is more technically demanding than other autologous procedures.
 It requires vascular grafts, typically harvested from the abdomen, which adds complexity.
 Recovery is longer and the overall complication rate is slightly higher than with DIEP or PAP flaps.
-It is best suited to well-informed, motivated patients who are committed to reconstruction without implants and who have discussed the trade-offs in detail with their surgeon.
+It is best suited to well-informed, motivated women committed to reconstruction without implants who have discussed the tradeoffs in detail with their surgeon.

 Autologous Breast Reconstruction